thiyaguin/thiyaguin.github.io/_posts/2025-1-9-points-to-consider-in-designing-cloud-infrastructure.md

   - Google Cloud
   - AWS
 ---
 A robust cloud architecture framework is essential for organizations seeking to maximize the benefits of cloud computing.
-By prioritizing ssecurity, scalability, high availability, and optimization businesses can build resilient, scalable and cost-effective cloud solutions.
+By prioritizing security, scalability, high availability, and optimization, businesses can build resilient, scalable and cost-effective cloud solutions.

 ## Considerations in Cloud Architecture